BrendGroen/2IOI0-Group-22/README.md

 Step 1: Install the required dependencies
-Step 2: Fetch data using data fetcher
-Step 3: Run preprocessing file
-Step 4: Run the model desired
+Step 2: Run the data fetcher and the preprocessing files Step 3: Run the jupyter notebooks in any order.
+Follow markdown instrustions within the respective files when applicable.